Travel tips on how to experience Toronto attractions cheaply

 Website

-Chinatown
+• Chinatown

 Another area where you can experience Toronto sights for free is Chinatown.
-The Chinatown is probably the most exotic district that Toronto offers.
-Around the intersection of Dundas Spadina you feel like in a Chinese city.
-Store signs, passers-by and the range of goods in the shops are reminiscent of China.
-Visit one of the grocery stores and immerse yourself in a world of exotic foods.
-Try Dim Sum at one of Chinatown's restaurants.
-Or get inspired by the Chinese art on Spadina Street for taking pictures.
-A stroll through Chinatown costs nothing and shows you the multicultural side of Toronto.
+The Chinatown is probably the most exotic part of town that Toronto has to offer.
+Around the Dundas Spadina intersection you feel like you are in a Chinese city.
+Shop signs, passers-by and the range of goods in the shops are reminiscent of China.

 Corner Dundas / Spadina St.